A few weeks ago, I set out to explore Virginia’s Northern Neck and Middle Peninsula. I was eager to see our newest state park, Machicomoco State Park.

 But first, continue on to the right to the end of the peninsula.
 At the .4-mile mark, you’ll reach an interpretive stop, again showcasing the Algonquian language.

-The gravel trail splits in a few more feet, but you can go either way since the two re-connect in a few more feet.
+The gravel trail splits, but you can go either way since the two re-connect in a few more feet.
 At the peninsula, enjoy views across Timberneck Creek.

 At the peninsula, the trail terrain changes to crushed oyster shells.
 A bench shares two more Algonquian words: arrokoth (sky) and maraak (cedar).

 Re-trace your steps.
-At the .8-mile mark, stay to the right to be front and center at Timberneck House.
-There is also an educational placard on the home’s preservation.
+At the .8-mile mark, stay right to be front and center at Timberneck House.
+There is an educational placard on the home’s preservation.

 Your hike is complete at the .9-mile mark.
-However, you will want to stop for the large open-air interpretive structure.
-A path leading to the structure features a timeline.
+Be sure to stop for the large open-air interpretive structure.
+A path to the structure features a timeline.

 The timeline begins at 16,000 BC with the creation of channels that ultimately formed the Chesapeake Bay, the largest estuary in the United States.

-Included on the timeline is the year the Powhatan Indians met the English colonists (1607), as well as dates when Virginia formally recognized local Native American tribes (1983-2010).
+Note the year Powhatan Indians met the English colonists (1607), as well as dates when Virginia formally recognized local Native American tribes (1983-2010).

 Inside the structure, placards educate on the landscape and the role of the various Native American communities in the region.

-Machicomoco State Park is home to a campground with 27 camp sites.
+Machicomoco State Park has a campground with 27 camp sites.
 Of these, 13 sites have electric and water hook-ups for RVs and tents.
 They are also in full sun.

 There are 14 tent-only sites.
 These are walk-in sites, but the walk is no more than 50 yards.
-These are mostly shaded and offer far more privacy than any of the other sites.
+These are mostly shaded and offer more privacy than other sites.

 In addition to tent and RV sites, there are three brand-new yurts.
 None of the sites at the campground have river views, but they do have fire rings and picnic tables.

-The fee to enter this Gloucester County state park is $5 per vehicle.
-Note that there is no visitor center or camp store, so plan to bring your own snacks and drinks.
+The fee to enter this Gloucester County state park for hiking near Williamsburg is $5 per vehicle.
+There is no visitor center or camp store.

 Machicomoco State Park is located at 3601 Timberneck Farm Road in Hayes.
-Apple Maps doesn’t recognize the park by name just yet, so the address is helpful to know.
+Apple Maps doesn’t recognize the park just yet, so the address is helpful to know.